+Risks and Uncertainties - Subsequent events have been evaluated through the issuance date of this report.
 The future effects of the pandemic are unknown at this time.
 Because the Library is substantially funded through ad valorem taxes, the Library itself has not suffered any significant decreases in revenue streams to date.
-At the present time indoor programming is still not being conducted for anyone under the age of twelve.
-Programs continue to be converted to a digital format, if feasible, and programs are being offered via a digital platform.
-In some instances, funding was already awarded for these programs.
-The Foundation continues to work with grantors, if necessary, to repurpose these funds.
+The Library has returned to pre-pandemic service levels at all of its locations.
+Programs continue to be converted to a digital format, if feasible, and programs are still being offered via a digital platform.

-The Foundation also received several health literacy grants from the Oklahoma Department of Libraries.
-Several of the programs funded by these grants were not held and the Foundation worked with the Oklahoma Department of Libraries to repurpose these funds.
+The Foundation received several health literacy grants from the Oklahoma Department of Libraries.

-The Foundation applied for two grants from the NAC to fund its Jazz in June and Black History Month programs for 2022.
-These grants have traditionally been funded annually.
-However, the outcome is unknown due to a short fall in funding collected by the NAC.
+The Foundation received two grants from the NAC to fund its Jazz in June and Black History Month programs for 2022.